-In year 7, the physiological aspects of human development and reproduction are addressed in science lessons, as part of a general topic on plant and animal reproduction.
+In Year 7, the physiological aspects of human development and reproduction are addressed in science lessons, as part of a general topic on plant and animal reproduction.
 At the same time, the pupils will follow complementary modules on human relationships in the PSHE component of Life Studies.

-SRE Parent Focus Group
+RSE Parent Focus Group

 The RE department regularly and continuously teaches explicit literacy skills, in both lessons and within marking feedback.

 Experiential RE through mind, body, and spirit skills is a strong focus and in Philosophy for Children, all year groups receive sessions at intervals.
 In Key Stage 2, this takes the form of a Values lesson, unrelated to the current topic, whilst in Key Stage 3, the topic is explored through selected argumentative dialogues in a Philosophical Enquiry framework.

 “Alongside the subject’s contribution to pupils’ mental, cognitive and linguistic development, RE offers distinctive opportunities to promote pupils’ spiritual, moral, social and cultural development.
 RE lessons should offer a structured and safe space during curriculum time for reflection, discussion, dialogue and debate.
 Lessons should also allow for timely and sensitive responses to be made to unforeseen events of a religious, moral or philosophical nature, whether local, national or global.”

 In Year 5, Hillheads Community Church is visited, and we are currently developing other opportunities for Church leaders to come into school to enrich the teaching of Christianity.
 All pupils visit Whitley Bay Baptist Church for the Christmas Carol Service.